This post may contain affiliate affiliate links for your convenience, see my full disclosurefor more info.

-Are you still stewing about what to get your special lady?
-Or lady friend!
+Are you still stewing about what gift to get for her?
 If she’s into hiking, then you’re in the right place.
 The tricky thing about hiking gifts for her is that you don’t want to give her heavy, bulky gear she’ll never use.
-Below, I’ve made a list of gifts and gear that I either already own and love, or would love to get as a gift!
+Below, I’ve made a list of hiking gifts and gear that I either already own and love, or would love to get as a gift!

 Hiking gifts for her